 Activity 9 Words and images

 Look at the photographs of ‘mental defectives’ below.
-They are taken from a standard textbook entitled Mental Deficiency published in 1947 (Tredgold, 1947).
+These images and captions are taken from a standard textbook entitled Mental Deficiency published in 1947 (Tredgold, 1947).

 What sort of ‘care’ do you think these people require?